Business Phone Etiquette 101: Essential Rules, Dos, Don’ts, and Tips

 Speaking softly may cause the caller to be unsure whether he has dialed the correct number and when you answer the phone too loudly, you sound harsh and abrasive, which is unattractive to the caller.

-Don’t Rush the Caller
+Don’t rush the caller

 When you cut them off, it makes it appear as if you are in tune with what they are going through.
 This could potentially aggravate a customer, so it is best not to interrupt them.

-Don’t Hold On
+Don’t Hold On for too long ⏱️

 Most of the time, placing someone on hold shouldn’t be necessary, but it isn’t always avoidable and varies depending on the industry.